FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 ## Final Integration

-### 15. [ ] Create Master Script
+### 20. [ ] Create Master Script

 **Prompt:**
 ```
 Create a master script named 'TDD-Workflow.ps1' in the scripts folder that:
+1. Uses Get-TDDConfiguration.ps1 to load configuration settings
-1. Provides a single entry point for all TDD workflow functions
+2. Provides a single entry point for all TDD workflow functions
-2. Includes command-line parameters for all major functions
+3. Includes command-line parameters for all major functions with defaults from configuration
-3. Supports both interactive and non-interactive modes
+4. Supports both interactive and non-interactive modes
-4. Can be used in CI/CD pipelines
+5. Can be used in CI/CD pipelines
+6. Allows overriding configuration settings via parameters
-5. Includes comprehensive help information
+7. Includes comprehensive help information
 This should be a unified interface for the entire TDD workflow.
 ```